pieterhartel/Truffle-tests-for-free/README.md

 │   └── vitaluck.js
 └── truffle-config.js
 ```
 The structure of the `Vitaluck_3b400b.dir` sample directory follows the standard structure for Truffle tests.
 The directory `contracts` contains the Solidity code of the migration contract and the contract to be tested.
 The `migrations` directory contains the initial migration script.
 The `test` directory contains support code and the test script generated from the first 50 historic transactions of th contract.
-This test can be used as a regression test for modified versions of the contracts.
+This test can be used as a regression test for the contract.
 The two `*.log` files and the file `replay.js` are the output of running `make.sh`.
 The file `replay.js` is a JavaScript program, that when run reports on the success or failure of replaying each of the first 50 transactions of the contract.
 This is intended only as an illustration of the possibilities.
 The analysis can easily be extended.
 See the example below for a sample output of running `make.sh` for the Vitaluck contract

 ## make.log